top of page

 No sex please...
 We're British and it's the seventies!
 (Lady Killer)

 Even by early eighties standards, Thriller was beginning to look a bit old fashioned.
 In an age where action dramas and cop shows were all the rage, there were no special effects, huge sets or fast-paced action to be found in Thriller.
-No muscle bound macho men, women in the now obligatory form-fitting clothes, no swearing and absolutely no sex!
+No vest-clad, muscle-bound macho men; no women in the now obligatory form-fitting, revealing garments; no swearing, and absolutely no sex!
 Imagine the modern-day viewer's surprise when they tune in to an episode of Thriller, and find a married couple sharing a room as expected but sleeping in two separate beds!
 This was apparently so because back in the seventies it was rare to show a couple in bed together for fear that it would be deemed inappropriate.
 Today, it would be deemed ridiculous to not show them in bed together!

 Gotta love seventies fashion!